 Earthquakes: Magnitude / Depth Chart

 I am working on a project related to secondary effects of earthquakes.
 To guide me in the analysis I need a chart showing the location, magnitude and depth of recent earthquakes.
-There are a host of such charts available already, but since I had the required data on hand, it seemed like a good idea to take a stab at it myself.
+A host of such charts are already available, but since I had the required data on hand, it seemed like a good idea to take a stab at it myself.

 Getting the Data

 The data was sourced from the US Geological Survey web site.
-I selected dates for the decade between between 1 January 2004 and 1 January 2013, magnitudes greater than 5 and chose CSV as the output format.
+I selected dates for the decade between 1 January 2004 and 1 January 2013, magnitudes greater than 5 and chose CSV as the output format.

 Loading the data into R is then simple.
 Some small transformations are required in order to interpret the time field in the data.
 I discarded a few columns which were not going to be useful, and added fields for the year and date of observation (for convenience alone: these data were already in the time field).